800-450-6118

 The 4 main problems with a carpal tunnel surgery scar

 Most doctors use open release surgery to relieve carpal tunnel syndrome.
-Generally they need to relieve the most severe carpal tunnel symptoms like hand or finger pain, numbness, tingling and weakness.
+It's an effective and time-tested procedure to relieve the most severe carpal tunnel symptoms like hand or finger pain, numbness, tingling, weakness, and shooting electric shocks

 All patients who have this surgery will have a hand scar.
 Once again, the scar you see on your skin surface is just one scar resulting from carpal tunnel surgery.
 Scar formation also happens below your skin.